To keep your hamster healthy and happy, providing a healthy well-balanced diet is vital.

 |Vitakraft Menu Vitamin||4.3||Check Price|

 Supplementing the commercial food with healthy treats is a good idea.

-I’d recommend to give a slice of an apple, a few raisins, and a floret of cauliflower along with some lettuce or spinach.
+I’d recommend to give a slice of an apple, a few raisins, a small piece of low-fat cheese, or a floret of cauliflower along with some lettuce or spinach.
 Don’t give everything at once, but try to distribute it throughout the day.

 As I mentioned earlier, be careful with dried fruit.

 If you want to know more exactly which treats are ok to use, check out the lists below.

 Although Syrian hamsters are omnivorous (they eat both meat and vegetables), you have to be careful with what you feed them.

 Because of the relatively high content of sugar, fruits should be given in moderation.

 Vegetables and fruits should be rinsed clean of any pesticides.

 Here’s a list of foods – that I’ve borrowed from DwarfHamsterBlog.com – that are safe to use (although intended for dwarf hamsters, it’s also applicable to Syrian hamsters).